estruyf/doctor-sample/src/doctor/commands.md

 ### Init

-This command creates the initial folder structure for your documentation project (Check [#Options](#Options) to see which arguments you can pass to the command).
+This command creates the initial folder structure for your documentation project.

+> Check [#Options](#Options) to see which arguments you can pass to the command.

 #### Examples